ivan-the-terrible/bloodsugar-cursor/README.md

 A known issue is how the cursor is rendered when running the PowerShell script.
 It's currently quite blurry and there seems to be a need to activate something to kick in better rendering.
 AutoHotkey doesn't have this problem.

 I HIGHLY recommend using this with AutoHotkey since PowerShell has so many issues (from the blurry cursor to the inability to have a decent Cron job implementation).
+The PowerShell version exists more as a proof of concept that it can be done there, but clearly isn't the best solution.
 <https://www.autohotkey.com/>

 ## Technical Details